Fogd: Recent times

 In Norway, the bailiff's dealings with the municipalities and participation in the county council were abolished by an 1894 act on the reorganization of the civil service.
 The posts of bailiff were abolished in 1894.
 Instead, the posts of county treasurer and chief of police were created.
 Between 1888 and 1919, the office of bailiff was completely abolished.
 Some tasks were transferred to the magistrate (sorenskriver) and sheriff.
-According to the National Chairmanship Act, the county governor (amtmann), bailiff, magistrate and lensmann were excluded from election to the chairmanship in their own service district.
-The county governor and bailiff could not be elected as representatives, and chairmen were also excluded from this election.
+According to the National Chairmanship Act, the county governor (amtmann), bailiff, magistrate and lensmann were excluded from election to the mayor in their own municipality.
+The county governor and bailiff could not be elected as representatives to the Storting, and chairmen were also excluded from this election.

 The last city bailiff's office in Norway, Oslo city bailiff's office (Oslo byfogdembete), was headed by a magistrate called a city bailiff (byfogd) until 2006.
 Oslo byfogdembete was then headed by a sorenskriver until the merger with Oslo District Court on 26 April 2021.

 From 2008, the tax bailiffs (skattefogdene) were merged with the tax offices.
 The Act relating to Children and Parents designates a state agency called the grant bailiff (bidragsfogden).
 This function is the responsibility of the Labour and Welfare Service.